Farrah Fawcett: Cancer

+Cancer specialist Lawrence Piro, who was treating Fawcett in Los Angeles, and Fawcett's friend and Angels co-star Kate Jackson, appeared together on The Today Show.
+They dispelled tabloid-fueled rumors, including suggestions that Fawcett had been in a coma, had dropped to 86 lb, and had even given up her fight against the disease or lost the will to live.

-The two-hour documentary, Farrah's Story, which was filmed by Fawcett and friend Alana Stewart, aired on NBC on May 15, 2009.
+Farrah's Story, a two-hour documentary filmed by Fawcett and Alana Stewart, aired on NBC on May 15, 2009.
 At its premiere airing, the documentary was watched by nearly nine million people, and it was re-aired on the broadcast network's cable stations MSNBC, Bravo and Oxygen.
-On July 16, 2009, Fawcett, who had died on June 25, posthumously earned her fourth Emmy nomination as the producer of Farrah's Story.
 Controversy surrounded the aired version of the documentary.
-Her initial producing partner—who had worked with her four years earlier on her reality series, Chasing Farrah—alleged that the editing of the program by O'Neal and Stewart was not in keeping with her wishes to more thoroughly explore alternative methods of treatment of rare types of cancers such as her own.
+Her initial producing partner—who had worked with her four years earlier on her reality series, Chasing Farrah—alleged that the editing of the program by O'Neal and Stewart was not in keeping with Fawcett's wishes to more thoroughly explore alternative methods of treatment of rare types of cancers such as her own.
+Fawcett posthumously earned her fourth Emmy nomination as the producer of Farrah's Story.

 Death

-Fawcett died of anal cancer at 2:28 a.m.
-PDT on June 25, 2009, at the age of 62 at Saint John's Health Center in Santa Monica, California with O'Neal and Alana Stewart by her side.
+Fawcett died of anal cancer at 9:28 a.m.
+PDT on June 25, 2009, at age 62, in Saint John's Health Center, Santa Monica, California, with O'Neal and Alana Stewart by her side.

 A private funeral was held in Los Angeles on June 30, 2009.
-Farrah's son Redmond was permitted to leave his California detention center in order to attend the service, where he gave the first reading.
-Fawcett was interred at the Westwood Village Memorial Park in Los Angeles, next to Rodney Dangerfield.
+Farrah's son Redmond was permitted to leave his California detention center to attend the service, where he gave the first reading.
+Fawcett is interred at the Westwood Village Memorial Park in Los Angeles, next to Rodney Dangerfield.

 Trust and dispute over Warhol portrait

-Fawcett did not name long-time lover Ryan O'Neal in her living trust, which she amended in 2007.
-She left most of her fortune, $4.5 million, to their son Redmond in a trust overseen by her business manager, Richard Francis, under its terms the principal being available only for matters relating to Redmond's health care, while he could collect the interest.
-She also left $500,000 to her nephew, Gregory Walls; $500,000 to her father, James Fawcett; and $100,000 to her college boyfriend Gregory Lott.
-Fawcett left all of her artwork to the University of Texas.
-When the university received her art collection, one of her Warhol portraits was missing.
-In 2011, after discovering that O'Neal had retained the portrait, the University of Texas filed suit.
-O'Neal claimed that Fawcett had given it to him.
-Lott maintained that Fawcett never gave up ownership of the portrait and that it was her wish to bequeath all her artwork to her alma mater.
+Fawcett did not name long-time partner Ryan O'Neal in her living trust, which she had last amended in 2007.
+She left most of her estate, $4.5 million, to their son Redmond in a trust overseen by her business manager, Richard Francis.
+While Redmond is permitted to collect interest on the trust, the principal of the trust is available only for matters relating to Redmond's health care.
+Fawcett also left $500,000 to her nephew, Gregory Walls; $500,000 to her father, James Fawcett; and $100,000 to her college boyfriend, Gregory Lott.

+Fawcett's art collection was bequeathed to the University of Texas.
+When the university received it, one of her Andy Warhol portraits was missing.
+In 2011, after discovering that O'Neal had retained the portrait, the University filed a lawsuit.
+O'Neal claimed that Fawcett had given the painting to him.
+Lott alleged that Fawcett never gave up ownership of the portrait and that it was her wish to bequeath all her artwork to her alma mater.
 In December 2013, a Los Angeles court ruled that the portrait belonged to O'Neal.